harvardXedujames/FRDC-ML/Writerside/topics/preprocessing.morphology.md

 ## Functions

 <warning>
-Scale assumes H x W x C, where C is the number of bands.
+Assumes shape H x W x C, where C is the number of bands.
 </warning>

 <deflist type="medium">